-Our Compensation Committee assessed the individual performance of each of our NEOs other than Mr. Lanfear and assigned a factor of 100% for Mr. Anicetti based on his strong performance during 2021 and of 85% for each of Mr. Stilwell and Dr. Vexler based on a discussion and evaluation of their performance during 2021.
+Our Compensation Committee assessed the individual performance of each of our NEOs other than Mr. Lanfear and assigned an individual performance factor that was combined with our rounded corporate achievement of 100% to result in a combined bonus percentage of 87.5% for Mr. Stilwell and 93.75% for Dr. Vexler based on a full discussion and evaluation of their performance during 2022.

-The dollar values of the portion of our NEOs' 2021 annual bonuses based on our corporate achievement of 120.9% and the individual factors described above are set forth in the column entitled "Non-Equity Incentive Plan Compensation" in the "2021 Summary Compensation Table" below.
+The dollar values of the portion of our NEOs' 2022 annual bonuses based on our rounded corporate achievement of 100.0% and the individual factors described above are set forth in the column entitled "Non-Equity Incentive Plan Compensation" in the "2022 Summary Compensation Table" below.